Project-MONAI/monai-deploy-informatics-gateway/docs/api/rest/fhir.md

 | 400  | [OperationOutcome](http://hl7.org/fhir/operationoutcome.html) | Unable to parse the resource or mismatching resource type specified.. |
 | 415  | `none`                                                        | Unsupported media type                                                |
 | 500  | [OperationOutcome](http://hl7.org/fhir/operationoutcome.html) | Server error.                                                         |

-[!Note]
-The `Location` header in the response given that the resources created are for inference only.